 Not assess charges for order changes when the cotton has not been broken out for loading;

 Adopt loading procedures which will assure carriers are loaded within two (2) hours of arrival and accept responsibility for detention if delays in loading are incurred during hours of service; and encourage warehouses to write the cotton mark, container number and seal number on the BOL.
-Also maintain adequate records regarding arrival and departure of carriers that includes printed legible driver’s name trucking company name, DOT Number, arrival and departure time.
+Also maintain adequate records regarding arrival and departure of carriers that includes printed legible driver’s name, trucking company name, DOT Number, arrival and departure time.

 Not exceed the industry ratified standard for late pickup charges and that they adhere to the forty-eight (48) hour window before executing the charge; and,